Creating Rem Lezar: Plot

 Two children have the same dream about the same imaginary friend, a superhero named Rem Lezar.
-They paint a mannequin like their dream hero, which comes to life.
-The children try and find a Quixotic Medallion that will allow him to live longer than a day.
-Together they traverse New York, finding various characters along the way, such as a dancing quartet who sing to themselves ("Day and Night").
-Eventually, they meet the seemingly evil Vorock, a floating entity who threatens them from the sky.
-However, the character is turned good when the children say that they love Vorock.
-The children go back home and find that their imaginary Rem Lezar has returned to the form of a mannequin, but Zack still has the Quixotic Medallion.
-The children go back to sleep with Rem Lezar still on the mind.
+They build a mannequin to look like their dream hero, which comes to life.
+However, he doesn't have his Quixotic Medallion, which he needs to live longer than a day.
+They are taunted by the evil Vorock, a floating entity who threatens them from the sky, who has hidden the Medallion "at the highest point that the mind can go".
+The group travels to New York City in search of the Medallion.
+They meet various characters along the way, such as a dancing quartet who sing to themselves, and visit landmarks like Central Park and the Twin Towers.
+When they fail to find the Medallion, they return to Vorock, and are able to turn him good by telling him that they love him.
+The children go back home and find that Rem Lezar has returned to the form of a mannequin, but Zack still has the Quixotic Medallion.
+The children go back to sleep and dream of Rem Lezar.